Streaming-Data-Analytics/2024-2025_AutoML-in-CapyMOA/README.md

 ## Goals and objectives
 - Reproduce the AutoML notebook of CapyMOA to understand the current functionality of the library.
-- Implement in CapyMOA two AutoML classes present in River:
+- Implement in CapyMOA two model selection methods present in River:
   - Successive Halving Classifier: progressive selection of the best model by iteratively eliminating those with inferior performance.
   - Bandit Classifier: multi-armed bandit-based strategy to dynamically select the best model at each received instance.
 - Integrate these two approaches into CapyMOA and create an AutoML suite.